python-cmd2/cmd2/docs/features/generating_output.md

 You can add your own [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors) to your output which tell the terminal to change the foreground and background colors.

 `cmd2` provides a number of convenience functions and classes for adding color and other styles to text.
-These are all documented in `cmd2.ansi`{.interpreted-text role="mod"}.
+These are all documented in [cmd2.ansi][].

 After adding the desired escape sequences to your output, you should use one of these methods to present the output to the user: